 But, Jesus…Jesus, he stops amidst the crowd to talk to this woman.
 And if that was not enough kindness, he gives her a blessing of peace and cures her instantly.

 My question to you today is what would you do?
 I am not stating that you should have the power to heal, but…

 Would you stop in the crowd if you heard somebody hurting or crying to see what was the matter?

 Could you be brave enough?

-Of course kindness does not have to be heroic or life altering.
+Of course, kindness doesn’t have to be heroic or life-altering.
 It is often the smallest of rocks that can create a ripple effect.
 And like the rock and like the song and compliments of my child, kindness can be created by one tiny movement or one smile.

 Do you need more ideas for creating kindness?
 Check out the following below:

 How to Deal With People Who Bring You Down (The article that inspired this post!)

 This message is so very needed in our world right now.
 Our culture is so divided in so many ways.
 The world and even the church needs women who display kindness.